 Bottom line: Prepare for your close-up by dressing for success.
 One personal branding mistake would be to use a default clip art image.
 If you do this, don’t be surprised if interest from prospective employers on LinkedIn falls well below your expectations.

 Facebook and Instagram are your go-to places when you want to show off your bikini bod on the beach in Cancun.
-Stepping up your game online means delivering a more, shall we say, curated selection of professional photos and updates.
+Stepping up your game online means delivering a more curated selection of professional photos and updates.

 Bottom line: Believe it or not, your friends may also “like” your posts showing the volunteer work you’re doing, the child you’re mentoring, the fascinating article you read, or a slide of the research project you just completed.

-Sure it is – but your extended professional network, including recruiters who are scoping you out, might not agree with every opinion you feel you must share there.
+Sure, Twitter is important — but your extended professional network, including recruiters who are scoping you out, might not agree with every opinion you feel you must share there.
 Once you’ve tweeted that less-than-politically-correct statement, you can’t retract it.
-Yes, you heard that right: it’s in cyberspace f-o-r-e-v-e-r.
-Anything can be shared, retweeted or cached.
+Yes, you heard that right; it’s in cyberspace f-o-r-e-v-e-r.
+Anything can be shared, retweeted, or cached.

 Bottom line: Avoid this social media mistake by keeping comments clean, steering clear of religious proselytizing or political opinion, and aiming for an upbeat tone.
 Otherwise, your job search might come to a grinding halt.

-In a world where hyper-engagement through social media is the norm, we need to be ever mindful of the impression that we make on all of those platforms so you can avoid personal branding mistakes.
+In a world where hyper-engagement through social media is the norm, we need to be ever mindful of the impression that we make on all of those platforms to maintain a positive online reputation.
 LinkedIn — the reigning champ in turning contacts into colleagues — is the place where our personal brand needs to be carefully and consistently nurtured to ensure a respectable presence.
 Twitter helps keep us on track about what is trending, and Facebook and Instagram engage us more casually with our personal networks.
-With so much being shared, easily found information can be used to assess your competence, your judgment, even your suitability for a new opportunity.
-You’ve only got one personal brand; make sure that it conveys a positive, professional online presence.
-[TWEET]
+With so much being shared, easily found information can be used to assess your competence, your judgment, and even your suitability for a new opportunity.
+You’ve only got one personal brand; make sure that it conveys a positive, and professional online presence.